 The Be Well OC in Garden Grove Mobile Response Team provides in-community assessment and stabilization of individuals experiencing substance abuse, psychological crises, and homelessness.

-The mobile response team is composed of two crisis counselors from Be Well OC.
-The teams are trained in de-escalation and are skilled to effectively address the emotional and social well-being of their clients.
-The crisis counselors will provide appropriate information, referrals, transportation to services, as well as ongoing case management to ensure continued success.
+The mobile response team is composed of two crisis counselors from Be Well OC, who are trained in de-escalation and effectively address the emotional and social well-being of their clients.
+The crisis counselors will provide appropriate information, referrals, transportation to services, and ongoing case management to ensure continued success.

 The mobile response team will be prepared to assist with a variety of non-emergency, non-medical situations including: